 The robust economy in the state of Colorado makes it an appealing choice for students planning to settle in the state after graduation.
 As of May 2017, the state boasts an unemployment rate of just 2.3 percent.
 Job creation outpaces the national average, which is 1.2 percent.
 The state holds the #2 spot for the fastest population expansion of any U.S. state.
 Income for Colorado residents averages $59,000, which is 13 percent higher than the U.S. average.

 Colorado ranks high in several key award categories.
 Forbes ranks Colorado first for Labor Supply and seventh in its “State to Make a Living” (2015).
 The site 24/7 Wall Street named Colorado the second fastest growing state in 2016, and Yahoo!
 Ranks the state as the second most educated for 2015.

 It seems clear that Colorado residents who enroll in-state will find employment and job security after college.
 For those rural students, working parents, and post-baccalaureate professionals, pursuing an online education in the state makes higher education attainable.

 What are the best online colleges in Colorado?

 To assemble the top 15 online colleges and universities in Colorado, CollegeChoice.net follows a strict methodology.
 Each school exceeds educational standards of excellence, and each produces successful, skilled, well-rounded graduates.
 Excellence depends on critical factors such as class size, faculty-to-student ratio, assessment scores, degree attainment rates, and return on investment.
 Successful graduates report reasonable debt-to-income ratios, high starting salaries, and job placement within the first year of graduating.
-To find these numbers, we examined data from the IPEDS database of the National Center for Education Statistics, reports from U.S. News, income figures by Payscale, the website of each college or university, and various research websites.
+To find these numbers, we examined data from the IPEDS database of the National Center for Education Statistics, reports from U.S. News and World Report, income figures by Payscale, the website of each college or university, and various research websites.

 Colorado State University-Global Campus